Eventi

 Alessandro Panconesi

-Alessandro Panconesi, La Sapienza
+Alessandro Panconesi, Università di Roma, La Sapienza

 Alessandro is a Full Professor of Computer Science at the University of Sapienza in Rome.
 He earned his PhD in Computer Science from Cornell University.
 His research interests cover all aspects of algorithms, with a particular focus on randomized and distributed algorithms, and more recently, machine learning.
 He is the President of BICI, the Bertinoro International Center for Informatics.
 He has received international recognition for his research, including the ACM Danny Lewin Best Student Paper Award, the Dijkstra Prize, and faculty awards from IBM, Yahoo!, and Google, as well as two Google Focused Awards.
 He has served on the program committees of major conferences such as SODA, PODC, ICALP, WWW, and KDD, also taking on leadership roles.
 He is an associate editor of JCSS.